-With a 32-year track record of delivering innovative luxury, middle-income and affordable condominiums, the Company continues to focus on identifying the best global standards and adapting them to the Philippine setting.
-To date, the Company has introduced into the Philippines Fully-Fitted / Fully-Furnished units (now common throughout the Philippines), the first urban residence featuring a man-made beach, and medical offices sold to doctors.
+With a 33-year track record of delivering innovative luxury, middle-income and affordable condominiums, the Company continues to focus on identifying the best global standards and adapting them to the Philippine setting.
+To date, the Company has introduced into the Philippines FF/FF units (now common throughout the Philippines), the first urban residence featuring a man-made beach, and medical offices sold to doctors.

-As of December 31, 2018, the Company has completed 26 projects, namely: 23 residential projects consisting of 13,001units and an aggregate gross floor area (GFA) of 962,564 sq.m. (inclusive of parking); a retail commercial building with GFA of 52,233 sq.m. (inclusive of parking); a medical office building with GFA of 74,103 sq.m. (inclusive of parking); and an office building with GFA of 56,284 sq.m. of GFA (inclusive of parking).
-Furthermore, the Company has also completed 259 homes under its affordable housing segment.
-This is in addition to the 19 buildings consisting of 4,128 units with an aggregate GFA of 548,262 sq.m. that were completed prior to 2010 by the Meridien Group of Companies ("Meridien"), the founding principals' prior development companies.
+As of September 30, 2020, the Company has completed 32 projects, namely: 28 residential projects, consisting of 15,563 units and an aggregate GFA of 1,239,375 sq.m. (inclusive of parking); a retail commercial building with GLA of 26,919 sq.m. (inclusive of parking); a medical office building with GLA of 45,103 sq.m. (inclusive of parking); and two (2) office buildings with GLA of 31,952 sq.m. (inclusive of parking) and 63,101 sq.m. (inclusive of parking), respectively.
+Furthermore, the Company has also completed 1,404 homes under its affordable housing segment as of September 2020.
+This is in addition to the 19 buildings consisting of 4,128 units with an aggregate GFA of 548,262 sq.m. that were completed prior to 2010 by the Meridien, the founding principals' prior development companies.
 Noteworthy developments of Meridien include: the Essensa East Forbes and South of Market in Fort Bonifacio, SOHO Central in the Greenfield District of Mandaluyong City, Pacific Place in Ortigas, Le Triomphe, Le Domaine and Le Metropole in Makati City.

 Furthermore, CPGI has significantly pre-sold, completed and financed projects that are expected to generate positive cash flow for the Company once construction and collection of turnover balances are completed.
 The cash cycle of condominium projects is such that buyer equity collected during the construction period is around 10% to 30% of total contract price.
 As a result, the company requires credit facilities to bridge condominium completion.
-The company is at a stage wherein (26 out of 34) of its projects are already completed.
-From these 26 projects, the CPGI has already pre-sold 91% in terms of units and has remaining installment contract receivables of ₱26.25 billion.
-For the remaining eight (8) projects under construction, the Company has already pre-sold 83% in terms of units, and has remaining installment contract receivables of ₱14.4 billion.
+The company is at a stage wherein (28 out of 33) of its condominium projects are already completed.
+From these 33 projects, CPGI has already pre-sold 98% in terms of units and has remaining installment contract receivables of ₱13.3 billion as of September 30, 2020.
+For the remaining five (5) projects under construction, the Company has already pre-sold 80% in terms of units, and has remaining installment contract receivables of ₱9.2 billion as of September 30, 2020.
 These projects are also backed with existing credit facilities, thus further mitigating completion risk.

 The Company also leads the Philippines in partnering with globally renowned brands to enhance the prestige and visibility of its developments, leveraging its credibility, track record and focus on quality to make it a preferred partner to global franchises.
-For example, the

-Company has previously executed successful tie-ups with Paris Hilton, Versace Home, Trump Organization, Missoni Home, Yoo inspired by Starck, and Armani/Casa.
+For example, the Company has previously executed successful tie-ups with Paris Hilton, Versace Home, Trump Organization, Missoni Home, Yoo inspired by Starck, and Armani/Casa.